daniela0321/flare-docs/Content/how-to-build-value-adding-digital-solutions.md

 ### 3.1 Umbrella Insight: Product Life Cycles

-[**Digital product life cycle**](/insights/product-lifecycles) describes the process of creating value-adding digital solutions.
+[**Product life cycle**](/insights/product-lifecycles) describes the different stages in the life cycle of a product.
+When talking specifically about digital products, a framework for describing the development phases is called a systems development life cycle.

 It’s five major components are requirements development, design, implementation, testing, and transition & operation.

 System development life cycle models, for example waterfall model or agile development model, describe how these components are executed.